NVlabs/FPSci/docs/experimentConfigReadme.md

 For a full description of fields see the descriptions below.
 Along with each subsection an example configuration is provided.
 In many cases the example values below are the defaults provided in these field values.
 Where this is not the case the default will be indicated in the comments.

+## File Location
+The [`experimentconfig.Any` file](../data-files/experimentconfig.Any) is located in the [`data-files`](../data-files/) directory at the root of the project.
+If no `experimentconfig.Any` file is present at startup, [`SAMPLEexperimentconfig.Any`](../data-files/SAMPLEexperimentconfig.Any) is copied to `experimentconfig.Any`.

 # Experiment Config Field Descriptions

-The experment config supports inclusion of any of the configuration parameters documented in the [general configuration parameter guide](../docs/general_config.md).
+The experment config supports inclusion of any of the configuration parameters documented in the [general configuration parameter guide](general_config.md).
 In addition to these common parameters, there are a number of unique inputs to experiment config.
 The following is a description of what each one means, and how it is meant to be used.

 * `description` allows the user to annotate this experiment's results with a custom string
 ```